WATCH: Patient plays saxophone while undergoing brain surgery

-Video released by Paideia International Hospital in Rome, Italy, showed a patient playing the instrument while having a tumor removed.
+Video released by Paideia International Hospital in Rome, Italy, showed a patient playing the instrument while having a tumor removed, WFLA reports.

 A team of 10 medical professionals from across the world worked to remove the cancer during a nine-hour procedure — while the patient was still awake.